junxit/us-congress-bills-111/bill.md

 - **(3)** *Management plan* The term “management plan” means the plan prepared by the local coordinating entity for the National Heritage Area in accordance with this Act.
 - **(4)** *Secretary* The term “Secretary” means the Secretary of the Interior.

-## § 5.
+## § 5.3.
 Designation of Alabama Black Belt National Heritage Area

 - **(a)** *Establishment* There is hereby established the Alabama Black Belt National Heritage Area in the State of Alabama.
 - **(b)** *Boundaries*
-  - **(1)** *In general* The National Heritage Area shall consist of sites as designated by the management plan within a core area located in Alabama, consisting of Bibb, Bullock, Butler, Choctaw, Clarke, Conecuh, Dallas, Greene, Hale, Lowndes, Macon, Marengo, Monroe, Montgomery, Perry, Pickens, Sumter, Washington, and Wilcox counties.
+  - **(1)** *In general* The National Heritage Area
+- **(b)** *Boundaries* The National Heritage Area shall consist of sites as designated by the management plan within a core area located in Alabama, consisting of Bibb, Bullock, Butler, Choctaw, Clarke, Conecuh, Dallas, Greene, Hale, Lowndes, Macon, Marengo, Monroe, Montgomery, Perry, Pickens, Sumter, Washington, and Wilcox counties.
   - **(2)** *Map* The boundaries of the National Heritage Area shall be as generally depicted on the map titled “__________”, and numbered _____, and dated _____.
 The map shall be on file and available to the public in the appropriate offices of the National Park Service and the local coordinating entity.

-## § 6.
+## § 6.4.
 Local coordinating entity

 - **(a)** *Designation* The Center for the Study of the Black Belt at the University of West Alabama shall be the local coordinating entity for the National Heritage Area.
 - **(b)** *Duties* To further the purposes of the National Heritage Area, the local coordinating entity shall—